 The NPAC SMS verifies that the service provider deleting the LRN information is the same as the service provider that is associated with the network data.
 If not, then an accessDenied M-DELETE error response is returned.

 Check the subscriptions database to see if subscriptions exist with this LRN that have a status other than “old” without a Failed SP List or “canceled.”
 Also, check if any Number Pool Blocks exist with this LRN.
-If so, an M-SET error response complexity limitation is returned.
+If so, an M-DELETE error response complexity limitation is returned.

 The NPAC SMS responds by sending an M-DELETE response indicating whether the serviceProvLRN object was deleted successfully.